Innoactive/Hub-Tutorial-Unity-Project/README.md

 Using _HubCommands_ is a bit more complicated.
 You find the internal class _LightStateChangedCommand_ which inherits from _HubCommand_ within your networked flashlight script.
 A _HubCommand_ is basically a command which can be configured and then executed for every user.

 First implement the constructor and create a new _GameObjectReference_ to the flashlight and also set the light state. _Execute_ will be called for each user and the _Get_ function of your flashlight reference is used to get the _UpdateTarget_ method to eventually change the light state remotely.
-In _UpdateTarget_ the method _RemoteChangeLightState_ with the new light state has to be called.
+In _UpdateTarget_ the method _RemoteChangeLightState_ with the new light state has to be called by the _target_ object.
 Back in the callback you just have to create a new _LightStateChangedCommand_ with the proper arguments and execute it.

 The two remote methods are kinda similar.
 The _RemoteSpreadChanged_ method has a _[PunRPC]_ attribute, so it is registered for each user and therefore can be called with _Photon's RPC_ functionality.
 In here you just have to change the spread angle of the flashlight.
 The _RemoteChangeLightState_ is more or less the same gets the new light state and simply sets it in the _local_ flashlight.
 Remember, this method is called within the _HubCommand_ which is passed to every user, so we do not need a _RPC_ attribute here!